lynix28/ios-mobileui-appium-wdio-example/README.md

 | `npm run test -- --suite SuiteName` | Run a specific Test Suite Bundle (need to define it inside 'wdio.conf.js') |
 | `npm run test -- --spec ./path/to/file/FileName` | Run a specific Test Case / Suite (need to define it inside 'wdio.conf.js') |

+<h3><ins>Common issue that probably occured after the setup</h3>

+If u get this error
+`Error: "ts-node/esm/transpile-only 'resolve'" did not call the next hook in its chain and did not explicitly signal a short circuit.
+If this is intentional, include 'shortCircuit: true' in the hook's return.` try to fix it with
+`npm install --save-dev ts-node`

 <h3><ins>To check the report</h3>

 - `npm run report`